tschatzl/tschatzl.github.io/_posts/2022-03-14-jdk18-g1-parallel-gc-changes.md

 Time flew by and JDK 18 GA is [around the corner](https://openjdk.java.net/projects/jdk/18/).
 Let me summarize changes and in particular improvements in Hotspot´s stop-the-world garbage collectors in that release - G1 and Parallel GC - for another time. :)

-There is no delivered JEP particular to the garbage collection in this release, but one that will have big impact on garbage collection in general: [JEP 421: Deprecate Finalization for Removal](https://openjdk.java.net/jeps/421).
+There is no delivered JEP particular to the garbage collection area for this release, but one that will have big impact on garbage collection in general: [JEP 421: Deprecate Finalization for Removal](https://openjdk.java.net/jeps/421).
 The presence of finalizers imposes some performance penalty to garbage collectors in addition to significant code complexity.
 Personally as a GC engineer I am looking forward to be able to shed them.
 Finalizers also have so many usage drawbacks as pointed out in the JEP that it seems almost impossible to use in a reliable and safe way anyway.

 There is no particular timeline associated to the JEP, and the authors "[...] expect a lengthy transition period before removing finalization [...]", so finalization will stay for a while at least.